Package 'birdscanR'

 # Open the connection with the database

-manualVisibilityTable = getManualVisibilityTable(dbConnection, dbDriverChar)
+manualVisibilityTable = getManualVisibilityTable(dbConnection)

 ## End(Not run)